Sigalsha/CRM-react/README.md

 # CRM-react

-A customer relationship management platform build with ReactJS.
+A customer relationship management platform built with ReactJS.

 ## Clients